RUMgroup/brexit_data_challenge/README.md

 ## Code of conduct

-Our organisations adhere to the R Consortium and R Community Code of conduct
+Our organisations are vectors of the R consortium and adhere to the R Consortium and R Community Code of conduct

 ### R Community Code of Conduct
 A member of the R Community is: